r00tstici/writeups/kksCTF_2020/Encrypted Storage 2/README.md

 ## Writeup

-By concatenating in the right order the bytes we previously removed from the files to rebuild them in the challenge Encrypted Storage 1 and converting them to ascii we have our flag: `kks {1_w4s_h3r3!}`
+By concatenating in the right order the bytes we previously removed from the files to rebuild them in the challenge Encrypted Storage 1 and converting them to ascii we have our flag: `kks{1_w4s_h3r3!}`